KasiaFoszcz/AmorphousMetals/metale_amorficzne/streamlit/pages/04_KMeans clustering.md

 ## Benefits

-- Simple and easy to understand
+- Simple and easy to understand.
 - Fast and scalable, making it suitable for large datasets.
 - Can handle different types of data, including numerical and categorical data.
 - Can be used in a wide range of applications.